Screening tests can find or prevent many cases of colon and rectal cancer. They

 doctor can see the entire large intestine.

-colonography (CTC).
-This test is also called a virtual colonoscopy.
+colonography (CTC), also called a virtual colonoscopy.
 A computer

 and X-rays make a detailed picture of the colon to help the doctor look for